skycoin/skycoin/cmd/cli/README.md

 ### Show Seed
 Show seed of a specified wallet.
 The default wallet `($HOME/wallets/skycoin_cli.wlt)` will be used if no wallet was specified.
+The wallet file is configured through `WALLET_NAME` env var.

 ```bash